 Table of Contents

-There are four areas, or quadrants, in which you need to make a change in order for it to stick.
-If you miss or ignore a single one of these, your change won’t stick, and you will go back to your previous behavior.
+There are four areas or quadrants that you need to address for change to stick.
+If you miss or ignore one of these, your change won’t last, and you will return to your previous behavior.

 The four quadrants are: